 • Prize-linked savings accounts can incentivize individuals to save more money.
 Programs have found the amount of savers and savings amounts increase when there is a prize incentive.

-• It’s possible to win money that can help offset monthly expenses or can be large enough to be the equivalent of a small lottery prize.
+• It’s possible to win money that can help offset monthly expenses or may be large enough to be the equivalent of a small lottery prize.

-• It’s possible to win prize money without any of the normal risks that come with gambling or buying lottery tickets.
-The account holder gets to keep their savings whether they win a prize or not.
+• It’s possible to win prize money without any of the typical risks that come with gambling or buying lottery tickets.
+These accounts are designed so that the account holder gets to keep their savings whether they win a prize or not.

 Cons of Opening a Prize-Linked Savings Account